-Considering recent and ongoing global economic developments, management has assessed (1) the ongoing conflict between Russia and Ukraine and its global impact on economic activity and financial markets, (2) the rising interest rates and inflationary environment, and (3) the recent stress in the banking sector.
+Considering recent and ongoing global economic developments, management has assessed (1) the ongoing conflicts between Russia and Ukraine and between Israel and Palestine and their impact on global economic activity and financial markets, and (2) the prevailing environment with high interest rates while noting market projections that rates are expected to begin dropping in 2024.
 Management has assessed the potential impact of these developments on IFFIm's financial position, performance, and its ability to continue meeting its obligations.
 Details of management's assessment are included in the Risk Management section of this report.
 Management does not expect that IFFIm's overall financial position and performance will be significantly impacted by the adverse effects of these developments and IFFIm has measures in place to ensure it maintains sufficient liquidity and capacity to meet its obligations as they fall due and continue undertaking its business activities on an ongoing basis.
 Management does acknowledge the risk of increased market volatility and the potential challenges it may involve.